James Dean Bradfield: Solo career

 In late April 2006, a track from Bradfield's debut solo single entitled "That's No Way to Tell a Lie" premiered on Janice Long's show on BBC Radio 2.
 It became the first single from the album and was released on 10 July while the album, entitled The Great Western, was released on 24 July.
 The single debuted at No. 18 in the UK Singles Chart while the album debuted at No. 22 on the album chart.
 The positions were considered relatively successful considering the lack of promotion.

 In support of the album, Bradfield played a series of solo gigs in May 2006 in Manchester, Glasgow, Dundee, Nottingham, Birmingham, and London.
 The setlists consisted of tracks from The Great Western as well as several Manics tracks including "This Is Yesterday" and "Ocean Spray".
 He also played one further date at London ULU in June 2006, featuring a similar setlist to the other gigs.
 Bradfield also performed at the 2006 V Festival in late August.
 He embarked on his first full UK tour – consisting of 15 dates – in October.
 A second single, "An English Gentleman", was lifted from The Great Western before the tour and entered the UK chart at No. 31 on 1 October 2006.

 The second album by Bradfield, Even in Exile, was confirmed in March 2020 to NME alongside the announcement of a 2021 Manics album.
 That June, the album was confirmed to be inspired by the life and death of Chilean communist activist Víctor Jara, with lyrics written as unpublished poetry by Patrick Jones.
 Two tracks, "There'll Come a War" and the instrumental "Seeking the Room With the Three Windows" were released the same day.
 The next week, the album was given a title and date alongside the launch of its first single, "The Boy From the Plantation", which debuted on Steve Lamacq's show on BBC Radio 6 Music.
 The album was released on 14 August 2020 on digital, CD, cassette, and vinyl and entered the UK charts at No. 6, giving Bradfield his first solo top 10 album.
+Bradfield released a podcast alongside the album entitled "Inspired By Jara" where he interviewed the likes of Emma Thompson and Dafydd Iwan about the life of Jara.
+It was produced by Steff Garrero.

+Bradfield also worked with Garrero on the music for the podcast The Socially Distant Sports Bar, although Bradfield is credited as "The Secret Guitarist.

 Personal life

-Despite having once said "I always get bored of the company of women really quickly", he married the band's PR agent Mylène Halsall in a ceremony in Florence, Italy on 11 July 2004.
+Despite having once said "I always get bored of the company of women really quickly", he married the band's PR agent Mylène Halsall in a ceremony in Florence, Italy, on 11 July 2004.
 The couple have two children.
 He is a supporter of Cardiff Blues and Nottingham Forest.
 In 2015, Bradfield and fellow Manic Sean Moore went to Patagonia in aid of the Velindre charity.